chourmovs/spotifyd-roon-bridge/README.md

 sudo ./install_spotify_roon_bridge.sh

-access to your stream at http://debianip:8000/spotify.aac
+access to your streamlist at http://debianip:8000

+Add desired stream to the "own webradio" of your streamer